alert the emergency room, i'm using the snowblower

 snowblower2.jpg

-“You’re not gonna believe how easy this is,” said Ray as he rolled the orange robot out of the garage after the last snowfall.
-And then with the patience usually reserved for someone paying him money, he proceeded to give me enough directions to make me look longingly at our silent shovels hanging frozen in time -- relics once worthy of custom-created hooks on the dingy garage wall.
+“You’re not gonna believe how easy this is,” said Ray, as he rolled the new orange robot out of the garage after a big snowfall.
+And then with the patience usually reserved for people paying him money, he proceeded to give me enough directions to make me look longingly at our silent shovels hanging frozen in time, relics once worthy of custom-created hooks on the dingy garage wall.

-In between the roll-out and the fear of doom, there was something about a choke which sounded like the most counter-intuitive mechanical process ever created and went something like, “Put the lever in the open position for ‘off’ and the closed position for ‘on.’ ” Because I looked like he was speaking an Inuit tongue, he leapt over the machine and grabbed my throat to explain:
+In between the rollout and the fear of doom, he said something about a choke which sounded like the most counter-intuitive mechanical process ever created.
+He said, “Put the lever in the open position for off and the closed position for on.”
+Because I looked like he was speaking an Inuit tongue, he leapt over the machine and grabbed my throat for show.

-Since I became too weak to even nod, he kept modeling the action until his handprints became stained on my cold neck like sunburn on an ice cube.
-Then we both started gasping because he’d forgotten to turn the real choke on or off, I still can’t figure out which, and we were both inhaling balls of gas fumes.
+Since I lacked enough blood to nod, he kept modeling the action until his handprints became stained on my neck like sunburn on an ice cube.
+Then we both started gasping because he’d forgotten to turn the real choke on, or maybe off, and we were inhaling giant balls of smoky fumes.

-It was the look on Ray’s face when I took our new family member out for an inaugural stroll, giving it an encouraging pat on its square bottom, that made me start swaggering myself in defiance because his head was cocked sideways and he was staring bemused like I was a kid learning to ride a bike.
-He was curious to see if I could keep the thing moving straight ahead, or if I’d lose a finger to the churning shark teeth spitting out pure white and hopefully nothing red or flesh-toned.
+It was the look on Ray’s face when I took our new family member out for an inaugural stroll, giving it an encouraging pat on its square bottom, that made me start swaggering myself in defiance because his head was cocked sideways, and he was staring bemused like I was a kid learning to ride a bike.
+He was curious to see if I could keep the thing moving safely straight ahead, or if I’d lose a toe to the churning shark teeth spitting out pure white and hopefully nothing red or flesh- toned.

-He also knows I need to understand how everything works down to the smallest minutiae and when a giant “a-ha” finally goes off that rivals the big bang, I will begin babbling about why I didn’t become a world-class scientist and perhaps there is still time to rethink my career.
+He also knows I need to understand how everything works down to the smallest minutiae, and when a giant Aha! goes off that rivals the big bang, I begin babbling about why I didn’t become a world-class scientist and perhaps there is still time to rethink my career.

-So what, I wonder, will I do when the next big snow comes?
-Will I nostalgically reach for the shovel, backbreaking or not, or will I be brave and conquer the orange churner even though the thought makes my fingers and toes curl tightly to my body?
+So what do I do when the big snow comes?
+Do I nostalgically reach for the shovel, backbreaking or not, or should I be brave and conquer the orange churner though the thought makes my hands and feet curl tightly to my body?

-Or, will I climb to the top of my roof and pray -- in a wind-blown dress, high heels, and red lipstick of course -- that with his x-ray vision and big macho truck, Superman is just about ready to round the corner?
+Or should I climb to the top of the roof—wearing a wind-blown dress, high heels, and red lipstick of course—and pray that Superman, with his X-ray vision and Big Truck, is just about ready to round the corner?

 send me an e-mail